 Currently, there are many dramas imprinting old ideologies on people’s minds that shows a woman in a negative light in the form of different relationships.
 They are shown to be the root cause of all problems and drama going on in the lives of all family members.
 The dramas aired in this day and age in Pakistan display misogynistic ideals and uphold negative attributes of women.

 Pakistan’s drama industry shows two sides of a woman in many dramas.
 One side comprises of women engaging in vices like manipulation, backbiting, beguiling, harming, jealousy, and hatred as evident in the recent dramas ‘Jhooti’ and ‘Dilruba’.
 Another side of women is shown to be victimized and clung on by their fingernails in relationships despite facing abuses and humiliation.
 This character tries hard to prove her innocence and pure character.
 She also forgives people who have been unfair and harsh to her.

 What needs to be done?

-The world is developing with a fast pace incorporating different areas of problem in their drama industry like psychology, science, justice, and personality issues.
+The world is developing at a fast pace incorporating different areas of problem in their drama industry like psychology, science, justice, and personality issues.
 The structure of dramas is so wide that it covers all areas even those considered taboo in many places while our industry seems to be making dramas on the same topics again and again.
 Our drama industry has to revamp the structure and move away from just displaying two extreme sides of a woman.

-Its high time now and dramas have to contain a diverse set of stories and different scenarios instead of focusing on characters.
+It’s high time now and dramas have to contain a diverse set of stories and different scenarios instead of focusing on characters.
 The audience here praises quality content or at least different types of content which is evident from the fact that the show ‘Resurrection: Ertugrul’ became famous and was watched by many people here.
 Restriction of choice has caused the audience to consume monotonous and low-quality dramas.
-The diverse dramas will expand the thinking capacity of the audience and allow them to develop lens for viewing different cultures and places from an all-encompassing perspective.
+The diverse dramas will expand the thinking capacity of the audience and allow them to develop a lens for viewing different cultures and places from an all-encompassing perspective.